TelerikAcademy/Object-Oriented-Programming/Topics/03. Extension-Methods-Delegates-Lambda-LINQ/README.md

   - The only way to update, remove or add new members is to recode and recompile the code
 - **Extension methods** allow existing compiled types to gain new functionality
   - Without recompilation
-  - Without touching theoriginal assembly
+  - Without touching the original assembly

 <!-- attr: { showInPresentation:true, hasScriptWrapper:false } -->